East Tāmaki

 East Tāmaki is a suburb of Auckland, New Zealand.
 It is a largely industrial area adjacent to a rapidly growing population.
 Prior to the 1960s it was largely a dairy farming area.
-A landmark is Smales Mountain which in 2010 has the remains of an old Pa, a stone field garden, an early church, and farm homestead.
+A landmark is Smales Mountain which in 2010 had the remains of an old Pā, a stone field garden, an early church, and a farm homestead.
 A newer landmark is the Fo Guang Shan Temple which was the largest Buddhist temple in New Zealand when it opened in 2007.